hazelcast/hazelcast-openshift/README.md

 # Hazelcast OpenShift

-This repository contains the source code for [Hazelcast Enterprise OpenShift RHEL](hazelcast-enterprise-openshift-rhel/) published in (Red Hat Container Catalog: [registry.connect.redhat.com/hazelcast/hazelcast-3-rhel7].
+Hazelcast Enterprise is available on the OpenShift platform in a form of a dedicated Docker image [`registry.connect.redhat.com/hazelcast/hazelcast-3-rhel7`](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/hazelcast/hazelcast-3-rhel7) published in [Red Hat Container Catalog](https://access.redhat.com/containers/).

 # Quick Start

-You can launch a Hazelcast cluster by starting a headless service and multiple replicas of Hazelcast image with the environment variable `HAZELCAST_KUBERNETES_SERVICE_DNS=<service_name>.<project_name>.svc`.
+Create an OpenShift secret with the Hazelcast Enterprise License Key.

+    $ oc create secret generic hz-enterprise-license --from-literal=key=LICENSE-KEY-HERE

-Here's an example of the simplest template that could be used: `hazelcast.yaml`.
+Then, here's an example of a simple template that can be used to start a Hazelcast cluster (don't forget to fill the `<project_name>`).

 ```
 apiVersion: v1